ADULT MISSION TRIPS

 Yes – contact the coordinator to learn more

-Local and regional trips to provide assistance to those in need.
+PCOC members travel locally and regionally to provide assistance to those in need.

 Presbyterian Church of the Cross Adult Mission Trip